-The here presented work extends that notion into the work by~\cite{chrisman1992reinforcement} that used the \textit{memory} of the previous states in order to detect the essential information inducing correlations.
-The previously experienced correlations among the states, in this case are used to build a \textit{probabilistic model} that is able to \textit{predict} the current world state.
-Although probabilistic models have been used in reinforcement learning as a form of experience replay~\cite{sutton1991dyna,lin1991programming} the so-called \textit{predictive distinctions approach} of Chrisman~\cite{chrisman1992reinforcement} used it to drop the deterministic assumptions of the agent's representations by implementing a \textit{Hidden Markov Model}~(\textit{HMM})~\cite{rabiner1986introduction}.
-Proposing the powerful, yet (at the time) untapped predictive ability of \textit{RNN's}~\cite{jordan1992forward} to extend the Chrisman's approach led to artificial agents with a better grasp of uncertainty which, in turn led to the definition of \textit{POMDP}.
-McCallum~\cite{mccallum1993overcoming} used a similar \textit{HMM} approach, so-called \textit{utile distinction memory}, introducing the possibility of discriminating states based on their \textit{utility}: the world states represented by the identical observations could be distinguished based on their prior assignments of rewards thus reducing the system uncertainty further.
-The \textit{utile distinction memory}~\cite{mccallum1993overcoming} approach raised a possibility for further optimizations of the memory process itself as seen in the later work by Wiestra and Weiring~\cite{wierstra2004utile} on \textit{utile distinction hidden Markov models} or \textit{UDHMM}.
-We can relate the \textit{UDHMM} approach to the here presented work as it too optimizes the learning process by limiting the amount of the informational entropy being channeled to the learning algorithm by creating its memory in such a way that it would represent the distinctions of the world state \textit{only} when needed.
-While the \textit{UDHMM} does this by adjusting the number of steps it looks back in order to create the \textit{utility} distinctions, the approach proposed in this work rather focuses on isolating a \textit{subset} of the observation that induces the distinction-relevant information while ignoring the extraneous part.
-This observation partitioning principle has been successfully implemented in a class of \textit{POMDP's} called \textit{mixed observability Markov decision process} or \textit{MOMDP} introduced by Ong et al.~\cite{ong2009pomdps}.
-The \textit{MOMDP} exploit the fact that although the agent perceives limited representations of the world, some subset of its observations can be deterministic in the sense that they possess a \textit{fully observable} property.
+While the \textit{UDHMM} does this by adjusting the number of steps it looks back in order to create the \textit{utility} distinctions, the approach proposed in this work rather focuses on isolating a \textit{subset} of the observations that induce the distinction-relevant information while ignoring the extraneous part.
+This observation partitioning principle has been successfully implemented in a class of \textit{POMDP's} called \textit{mixed observability Markov decision process} or \textit{MOMDP} introduced by Ong et al.~\cite{ong2009pomdps}. \textit{MOMDP} exploits the fact that although the agent perceives limited representations of the world, some subset of its observations can be deterministic in the sense that they possess a \textit{fully observable} property.
 In \textit{MOMDP} approach the agent state is split into the fully observable component $x$ and the partially observable one $y$ which leads to the computational benefits of maintaining and updating a \textit{belief state} $b_y$ about the $y$ component only.